30 Ways To Save Money On Homeowners Insurance - YA

 - Paid-in Full

-Most homeowners know that if you pay for the whole year upfront, you get a discount.
+Most homeowners know that if you pay the entire premium upfront, you get a discount.
 The best way to take advantage of the paid-in-full discount while still effectively paying a monthly rate is to pay the home insurance through your mortgage/escrow account.
 The escrow account will pay the insurance carrier in full for the year, so you get the paid-in-full discount, and then just add the insurance premium to the balance of your mortgage, so you end up paying monthly. (with some small amount of interest)

 - Trim Your Trees